Anarchism in Vietnam: Growth and spread of anarchism

 This diversity of opinion among Vietnamese anarchists was reflected upon the exiles' return to Vietnam.
 Political opposition was harshly repressed in the northern colonies of Annam and Tonkin, the anti-colonial movement turned to illegal activism and violent actions against colonial authorities.
 This, combined with the social anarchism brought back from abroad, laid the groundwork for the formation of political organizations.
 But in the southern colony of Cochinchina, freedom of the press existed, allowing Vietnamese radicals to participate in open political discourse, which defused political tensions.
-Upon his return from France, the individualist anarchist Nguyễn An Ninh found a place in radical journalism, publishing political tracts in his journal La Cloche Fêlée which encouraged the synthesis of the social struggle for individual liberties with the national struggle for Vietnamese independence.
+Upon his return from France, Nguyễn An Ninh found a place in radical journalism, publishing political tracts in his journal La Cloche Fêlée which encouraged the synthesis of the social struggle for individual liberties with the national struggle for Vietnamese independence.
 Ninh called for the youth of Vietnam to reinvent itself and take control of its own destiny, becoming incredibly popular amongst his peers, as his rhetorical tone marked a stark contrast to the tendency towards moderation and compromise.
 Ninh critiqued the Confucian family values of parental authority and gender inequality, as well as traditional morality, encouraging people to "break with the past and free themselves from tyranny of all kinds" and create a genuinely new culture.
 He also attacked the bureaucratism of the colonial state, the native Vietnamese bourgeoisie and traditional Confucian society.
-Ninh explicitly expounded his anarchist views in his article Order and Anarchy, quoting such authors as Rabindranath Tagore and Leo Tolstoy.
+Ninh revealed his libertarian sympathies in his article Order and Anarchy, quoting such authors as Rabindranath Tagore and Leo Tolstoy.
 Ninh's anti-authoritarianism also extended into his personal life, as he got himself into a number of conflicts with colonial officials.
 In addition, while Ninh admired the Soviet Union, he positioned himself firmly against a Bolshevik-style revolution due to its human cost, preferring the route of individuals directly undermining social inequalities rather than partaking in revolutionary violence.
 However, as time passed, Ninh increasingly saw revolution as inevitable and began to agitate for organized resistance to achieve social justice.

 Phạm Hồng Thái, the attempted assassin of the Governor-General Martial Henri Merlin.